 I am not going to go into great detail about bone broth.
 If you want to learn more about the differences between stock, broth and bone broth then you should read my post on beef bone broth.
-What I am going to tell you is that this recipe for pork bone broth is so good and filling.
+What I am going to tell you is that this recipe for pork bone broth is rich in minerals as well as vitamins, essential fatty acids and amino acids and is good for you.

 I usually do not taste the bone broth until I am ready to place it into jars.
-I am not sure why but that is how I do it.
-When I tasted this recipe yesterday, I could not stop tasting.
-This recipe is rich and creamy and full of flavor.
-I may have to admit that I enjoy pork bone broth more than beef.
+I am not sure why but that is how I make it.
+When I tasted this recipe yesterday, I could not stop tasting it.
+It is so full of flavor.
+I may actually enjoy it more than my beef bone broth and I love that recipe too.

 Since I started writing about bone broth, I have been getting emails about showing the steps.
 I made a batch last week, decided to shoot the process.
 I have updated my process after reading the cookbook Brodo.
 Though I feel confident about the bones I am buying he does talk about how bones can be contaminated.
 To be sure, I am now simmering the bones for an hour before roasting.